sciglio/starter-academic/content/event/thesis/index.md

   postcode:
   country: Sweden

 summary: PhD thesis in quantum optics defense.
-Opponent: Prof. Johannes Fink, Institute of Science and Technology (IST), Vienna, Austria
+Opponent: Prof. Johannes Fink.
 abstract: "The dilution refrigerators used in quantum optics experiments with superconducting qubits are the among the coldest spots in the whole universe.
 In this video we show how we fabricate superconducting qubits and how we use them to measure the photon temperature."

 # Talk start and end times.